jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "I did."
 A pause.
 "No one reads them."

 The woodcutter shrugs.
 "Well.
 All these new books being printed—who can read it all?
 My cousin says there are more books in Florence now than anyone could finish in a lifetime.
-What's the point of it all?
+What's the point of all those new words anyway?
 Let the stars by the stars and the princes by the princes."

 Niccolo stares at him.

 "Being at the bottom makes it easier to see what's going on at the top.
 I've served princes.
 I've been tortured by them.
 I've studied their rise and fall.
 The view from down here is clarifying."

 The woodcutter marks another tree.
 "If you say so.
-CanI have this one?"
+Can I have this one?"

 "Yes.
-That one too."
+Take that too."

 ---